sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial.md

 Keep in mind that if you make a Sandstorm package, your app will receive the following benefits.

+- Sandstorm can handle [single sign-on and permissions,](../developing/auth.md) so the app doesn't need a login form.

 - Sandstorm can allow you to distribute an app, have as many users as you want, and pay nothing at all for hosting, since [each user hosts their own instance of the app.](https://sandstorm.io/news/2014-07-21-open-source-web-apps-require-federated-hosting)

-- Sandstorm can handle single sign-on and permissions; see the [auth docs.](../developing/auth.md)

-- Sandstorm's [grain model](https://sandstorm.io/how-it-works) allows app authors to create a "single document" app, then rely on Sandstorm to create new "documents," enabling app authors to save time in some cases.
+- When the user needs a new document, chat room, mailbox, or other item that they create using your app, they create a new [grain](https://sandstorm.io/how-it-works) of your app within Sandstorm.
+  Each grain runs totally isolated from each other grain, and Sandstorm auto-scales your app's processes based on use.

 - Users can trust that your app is securely sandboxed, giving them the confidence to use it without fear.

+- A single codebase can support running within Sandstorm as well as running outside of Sandstorm, if you wish.

 The tutorial uses a PHP app as an example. **Sandstorm supports any programming language that runs on Linux**, not just PHP, such as